 On August 11, 2017, technical issue (power or propulsion problems) resulted in reduced speed and itinerary changes.
 The ship had to skip Cozumel Mexico in order to return in time to homeport NOLA New Orleans.
 All other onboard systems functioned normally.

 On July 1, 2017, a 77-year-old male passenger (suffering from abdominal pain) was medevaced when the ship was near Southwest Pass, Louisiana.
-An USCG boat transported the man to USCG Station Venice, from where he was ambulanced to West Jefferson Medical Center (Marrero, Louisiana).
+A USCG boat transported the man to USCG Station Venice, from where he was transported by an ambulance to West Jefferson Medical Center (Marrero, Louisiana).

-The ship was returning from 7-night Western Caribbean cruise (itinerary June 25 – July 2) from New Orleans to Roatan, Belize City and Cozumel Mexico.
+The ship was returning from a 7-night Western Caribbean cruise (itinerary June 25 – July 2) from New Orleans to Roatan, Belize City, and Cozumel Mexico.

 Similar Carnival cruise ship incidents happened on Carnival Paradise (March 4, 2014, 24 Cubans rescued), on Carnival Ecstasy (March 25, 2014, 41 Cubans rescued), on Carnival Liberty (August 22, 2014, 11 Cubans rescued) and on Carnival Breeze (May 9, 2015, 25 Cubans rescued).
 All refugee boats were both unseaworthy and overcrowded.

-On March 13, 2013, engine problems again occurred while the ship was docked in St Maarten (USVI).
-The Captain reported a propulsion system malfunction (the emergency generator failed).
-The ship’s engineering crew managed to fix the problem.
+On March 13, 2013, engine problems again occurred while the ship was docked in Philipsburg (St Maarten Island, USVI).
+The Captain reported a propulsion system malfunction (the emergency diesel generator failed during its testing).
+Ship’s engineering crew managed to fix the problem.

 On March 4, 2013, while docked in Great Bay (call port Philipsburg, St Maarten), the ship suffered a major technical accident concerning its backup emergency generator.
 The issue was reported during the backup system’s scheduled testing.
 Although the propulsion and primary power systems were not impacted, Carnival Cruise Lines decided not to risk and let it depart without an operational back-up.